Hete/kohana-paypal/README.markdown

     * CancelPermissions
     * GetBasicPersonalData
     * GetAdvancedPersonalData
+* ExpressCheckout (uses a particular API)
+    * SetExpressCheckout

+AdaptativePayments is on its way !

-Example of request class :
+### Example of request class :
 <pre>
 /**
  * PayPal ExpressCheckout integration.